 Even though Prime Minister Andrej Babis had officially requested the head of state to sign off on his resignation, and the president is legally bound to comply in such cases, Milos Zeman stood his ground over the course of countless meetings during the summer gathering the different protagonists.

-Many argued that Zeman was overstepping his prerogatives, while the Senate decided to present a motion – unlikely to pass – to charge Zeman of violating the Constitution.
+Many argued that Zeman was overstepping his prerogatives, while the Senate decided to present a motion – unlikely to pass – to charge Zeman of violating the Constitution for refusing to accept the resignation of the Culture Minister.

 This political saga brought the Czech government on the brink of collapse, as the Social Democratic Party (CSSD), a junior coalition partner of the ruling ANO party, threatened to quit the government if Zeman didn’t appoint their pick as the new Culture Minister, claiming it violated their coalition agreement with ANO.